gopherslab/conduit-connector-google-sheets/README.md

+### Known Limitations

+* At current, while appending data to google sheets, we are only supporting ROWS parameter.
+* The `insertDataOption` field value is kept to `INSERT_ROWS`, as `OVERWRITE` does not provide the expected action.
+For more on `insertDataOption`, kindly refer to [this](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append#InsertDataOption).

 ## Note of caution

 As the Google Sheets API is a shared service, quotas and limitations are applied to make sure it's used fairly by all users.
 If a quota is exceeded, you'll generally receive a 429: Too many requests HTTP status code response.
 Though the case is handled by implementing our own retry strategy which is to multiplying the counter value to the configurable polling period which plays a significant role in avoiding such HTTP statuses.

 Ref: https://developers.google.com/sheets/api/limits

 ## References